Basenji

-Basenji Type Dog, is it the Tesem of Old Egypt?
+Basenji type dog, is it the Tjesem of Old Egypt?

 Bilderwelten und Weltbilder der Pharaonen Philipp v.
 Zabern Vlg.